vadlakalpana/SQL-Data-Warehouse-Project/README.md

 ========================================================================================================
 📚 What I Learned

--How to design and implement a layered data warehouse from scratch -Real-world ETL pipeline development — handling messy, multi-source data -Star schema modeling and why dimensional design matters for analytics performance -Writing complex SQL queries using JOINs, aggregations, window functions, and CTEs -How to translate raw data into business insights that support decision-making -Importance of data quality and validation before any analysis begins
+-How to design and implement a layered data warehouse from scratch.

+-Real-world ETL pipeline development — handling messy, multi-source data.

+-Star schema modeling and why dimensional design matters for analytics performance.

+-Writing complex SQL queries using JOINs, aggregations, window functions, and CTEs.

+-How to translate raw data into business insights that support decision-making.

+-Importance of data quality and validation before any analysis begins.

 =========================================================================================================